AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 ## Problems after first successful bootup
 - [x] Graphics are too poor. iGPU is most probably not getting detected.
 In System Info, it's showing "Graphics 7MB" which surely is a problem.
 - [x] Backlight control not working.
-- [ ] Touchpad left-click is not working: instead, when left-click is hit, OS thinks it's a force touch (it's super annoying).
+- [x] Touchpad left-click is not working: instead, when left-click is hit, OS thinks it's a force touch (it's super annoying).
 Also, touch-clicks are not working.
 Only press-clicks are working.
 Gestures seem to be working fine.
+(This got fixed mysteriously after battery patch)
 - [x] Audio (both, speakers and headphone jack) is not working.
 - [x] Wi-Fi is not working.
 - [x] Bluetooth is not working.
-- [ ] Battery management not showing up.
+- [x] Battery management not showing up.
 - [x] Webcam is not getting detected.

 Other problems: Too much time for booting up (almost 3-4 minutes).
 Verbose gets irritating after a while :P